freqtrade/freqtrade/docs/exchanges.md

 Bittrex does not support market orders.
 If you have a message at the bot startup about this, you should change order type values set in your configuration and/or in the strategy from `"market"` to `"limit"`.
 See some more details on this [here in the FAQ](faq.md#im-getting-the-exchange-bittrex-does-not-support-market-orders-message-and-cannot-run-my-strategy).

+Bittrex also does not support `VolumePairlist` due to limited / split API constellation at the moment.
+Please use `StaticPairlist`.
+Other pairlists (other than `VolumePairlist`) should not be affected.

 ### Restricted markets

 Bittrex split its exchange into US and International versions.